DanielOnosov/habit-tracker-app/README.md

 * ui/ux + backend for Edit Habit & Create Habit screens

 Daria Tretenichenko:
-* ui/ux + backend for Today, Main & Habit detail screens
+* TodayViewModel, DetailsViewModel, ListViewModel + views for them + MainTabBar.
+Forgot to tell about filtration implementation and ability to delete and edit a habit by swipe.

 Koshel Olena
 * tests